balajikannadasan/Ex-02_DS_Outlier/README.md

 ## Final data set:
 ![output](9.png)
 # RESULT:
-Thus the outliers are detected and removed in the given csv file
+Thus the outliers are detected and removed in the given file and the final data set is saved into the file.